thortle/AI-media-sorter/README.md

 ### **JSON Database Stats**
 - **8,330 photos** with structured metadata (local database only)
 - **510 characters** average description length
-- **AI-powered detection** for both human characters and dogs with semantic understanding
+- **AI-powered detection** for human characters, dogs, and cars with semantic understanding
 - **example.json** provided in repository for structure reference

 ## **Key Features**